jsmodule/express-common-router/README.md

 This component support all methods which supported by `express`.

 About the details of config route, please refer to here: [Express Router](http://www.expressjs.com.cn/guide/routing.html)

+## License

+express-common-router is released under the MIT license.